-Sandra Kurniawati+, Daniel Suryadarma^{}, Luhur Bima^{}, Asri Yusrina^{}
+Sandra Kurniawati\, Daniel Suryadarma†‡, Luhur Bima†, and Asri Yusrina†

-After successfully improving access to education in the early 1990s, with virtually universal primary school completion and similarly positive trends in senior secondary level, Indonesia began investing to improve learning outcomes since 2005.
-For almost a decade, the country has been spending about one-fifth of its public funds on education.
-Teachers have received significant salary increases through the certification program.
-In this paper, we provide a long-run overview of numeracy and literacy among 15-year-old Indonesians using an international test, spanning 2003-2015.
+After successfully improving access to education in the early 1990s, with virtually universal primary school completion and similarly positive trends in senior secondary-level schooling, Indonesia began investing to improve learning outcomes in 2005.
+In the ten-year period to 2018, the country has been spending about one-fifth of its national budget on education.
+The bulk of the additional education budget allocations over this period have been expended on two initiatives: significant salary increases for teachers through the certification program and school operational assistance (BOS).
+In this paper, we provide a long-term overview of numeracy and literacy standards and trends among 15-year-old Indonesians using an international test, spanning 2003-2015.
 We find that improvements in learning levels are too small to justify the significant investments that the country has undertaken.
 We also show that the government's major education policies have not produced expected results.
-We argue that without adding accountability measures that focus on learning outcomes, there is little chance for the investments to provide significant returns in the form of significantly improved learning outcomes.
+We argue that, without adding accountability measures that focus on learning outcomes, there is little prospect that the investments will provide returns in the form of significantly improved learning outcomes.